prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 }
 ```

-In the above example, we have updated our `h2` element to be content editable and added an event handler to update the `text` prop as the user visually enters in a new value.
+In the above example, we have updated our `h2` element to be content editable and added an event handler to update the `title` prop as the user visually enters in a new value.

 ## Collecting Node's state
 The information stored in a corresponding `Node` could be useful in helping you build more usable components.
 We can retrieve information from a `Node` by passing a collector function to the `useNode` hook.
 Every time the values we retrieved via the collector function changes, our component will re-render.
 This is very much similar to Redux's `connect` pattern.